-- 1. Copy the NVIDIA AI Enterprise Linux driver package, for example nvidia-linuxgrid-470_470.161.03_amd64.deb, to the guest VM where you are installing the driver. - 2.
+- 1. Copy the NVIDIA AI Enterprise Linux driver package, for example nvidia-linuxgrid-470 470.63.01 amd64.deb, to the guest VM where you are installing the driver. - 2.
 Log in to the guest VM as a user with sudo privileges. - 3.
 Open a command shell and change to the directory that contains the NVIDIA AI Enterprise Linux driver package. - 4.
-From the command shell, run the command to install the package. - \$ sudo apt-get install ./nvidia-linux-grid-470_470.161.03_amd64.deb - 5.
+From the command shell, run the command to install the package. - \$ sudo apt-get install ./nvidia-linux-grid-470_470.63.01_amd64.deb - 5.
 Verify that the NVIDIA driver is operational. - a).
 Reboot the system and log in. - b).
-After the system has rebooted, confirm that you can see your NVIDIA vGPU device in the output from the nvidia-smi command. - \$ nvidia-smi network from a pool of floating licenses obtained from the NVIDIA Licensing Portal.
-The license is returned to the service instance when the licensed client is shut down.
+After the system has rebooted, confirm that you can see your NVIDIA vGPU device in the output from the nvidia-smi command.

+S nvidia-smi